 The American Sexual Health Association offers a variety of lifestyle practices that can help reduce infection rates and encourage better sexual health.
 These methods include:

-- Abstaining from sexual contact altogether.
+- Refraining from sexual contact altogether.
 This is the most effective (albeit unconventional and unrealistic) method of STD prevention.

 - Mutual Monogamy

 - In a mutually monogamous relationship, both partners do not have sexual partners outside of the relationship and only see each other.
-If both partners are not STD/STI positive, the risk of STD or STI contraction is extremely low.
+If both partners are STD/STI negative, the risk of STD or STI contraction is extremely low.

 - The CDC recommends that all sexually active people receive regular STD testing to protect their sexual health and that of their partner(s).